gplepage/corrfitter/doc/html/_sources/example-etas-Ds.rst.txt

 Variation: Marginalization
 --------------------------
-Marginalization (see :ref:`marginalized-fits`) can speed up fits like this one.
+Marginalization (see :ref:`marginalization`) can speed up fits like this one.
 To use an 8-term fit function, while tuning parameters for only ``N`` terms, we change only four lines in the main program:

 .. literalinclude:: examples/etas-Ds-marginalize.py
-    :lines: 14-28
+    :lines: 15-27

 The first modification (``#1``) limits the